milzj/milzj.github.io/_pages/software.md

 with $$a \leq b$$.

-The package can be used for the [https://github.com/milzj/FW4PDE/tree/main/examples/nonconvex/tidalfarm](design optimization of tidal-stream energy farms).
+The package can be used for the [design optimization of tidal-stream energy farms](https://github.com/milzj/FW4PDE/tree/main/examples/nonconvex/tidalfarm).

 #### [sNewton4PDEOpt](https://github.com/milzj/sNewton4PDEOpt): A semismooth Newton method for elliptic PDE-constrained optimization